cloudevents/spec/cloudevents/adapters/aws-s3.md

-- While the "eventSource" value will always be static (`aws:s3`) when the event is coming from S3, if some other cloud provider is supporting the S3 event format it is expected that this value will not be `aws:s3` for them - it should be something specific to their environment.
+- While the "eventSource" value will always be static (`aws:s3`) when the event is coming from S3, if some other cloud provider is supporting the S3 event format it is expected that this value will not be `aws:s3` for them - it is expected to be something specific to their environment.
 - Consumers of these events will therefore be able to know if the event is an S3 type of event (regardless of whether it is coming from S3 or an S3-compatible provider) by detecting the `com.amazonaws.s3` prefix